-- Lower the die head into the threading position.
+- 1. Lower the die head into the threading position.
 Confirm that the dies are correct for the pipe being threaded and properly set.
-See the Die Head Set-Up and Use section for information on changing and adjusting dies. - 2.
-If needed, chose a correct operating speed for the application.
-See Changing operating Speeds section. - 3.
-Move the REV/OFF/FOR Switch to the FOR position. - 4.
-With both hands, grasp the carriage handwheel. - 5.
-Depress the foot switch. - Confirm cutting oil flow through the die head.
-Current 535 Threading Machines use through head oiling.
-Machines made prior to 1996 have an oil spout which must be swung to the down position to flood dies with oil.
+See the "Die Head Set-Up and Use" section for information on changing and adjusting dies. - 2.
+Close the die head. - 3.
+Choose the correct operating speed for the applica- - 4.
+Move the REV/OFF/FOR switch to the FOR posi- - 5.
+With both hands, grasp the carriage handwheel. - 6.
+Depress the foot switch. - 7.
+Confirm cutting oil flow through the die head. - 8.
+Turn carriage handwheel to move the die head to the end of the pipe.
+Apply slight force to the handwheel to start the die head onto the pipe.
+Once the die head starts threading the pipe, no more force is required on the carriage handwheel.